Common Ingredients In Cosmetics That May Cause Clogged Pores and acne

 This ingredient is found in some expensive and high-end foundations, but you might want to save your money.
-Even though rated as fairly low on the comedogenic scale, the point is that this ingredient still has the potential for clogging your pores.
+Even though rated as fairly low on the comedogenic scale, this ingredient still has the potential for clogging your pores.
 This is especially bad news if you have sensitive skin or are prone to acne break-outs.
-You deserve a product that contains zero pore-clogging ingredients!
+You deserve a product that contains zero pore-clogging ingredients.

 11. Wheat Germ Oil

 Wheat germ powder is beneficial for your health when consumed, but you might want to reconsider wheat germ oil as a face product.
 Rated as high on the comedogenic scale this oil will do your skin no favours.

 The fancy name for salt, sodium chloride is an actual ingredient in some cosmetics including certain foundations.
 Who knew!
 Whilst you would probably consider salt to have exfoliating properties, it, in fact, does the opposite and clogs up your pores quite badly.
 Rated as a five on the comedogenic scale, sodium chloride should be avoided.

 Shea butter is absolutely wonderful for moisturizing the body, but problems arise when it is applied to the face.
 It's too rich and may clog your pores and cause acne.
 So use it on your body, but leave your face out of it!